osb-group/osb-learn/storyboarding/glossary.rst

         - During the outro, if there were breaks, if over half the breaks were passes.

     foreground
-        The highest priroity layer in storyboarding.
+        The highest priroity :term:`layer` in storyboarding.
 Has priority over the other storyboarding layers.

     z-order
-        Insert text here.
+        The ordering of overlapping between two-dimensional objects, similar to layers.
+While not actually used in storyboarding, it is important to consider its nature, as layering is virtually identical to this concept.

     command
-        Insert text here.
+        What you want a sprite to do.
+Applying commands to a sprite may change its properties, such as its position, opacity, scale, and color.

     animation
-        Insert text here.
+        An object that uses a series of images instead of a static sprite.
+Otherwise identical to a :term:`sprite`.

     easing
         A mathematical function that adjusts the rate at which an :term:`object` tweens in a command.
 Applying an easing other than the default motion makes the velocity non-constant, and often enhances the final command's effect as a whole.